-The New Yorker took him apart in just four rounds to become undisputed WBC, IBF and WBA title-holder.
+The New Yorker took him apart in just four rounds to become an undisputed WBC, IBF, and WBA title-holder.

 Just when it seemed Tyson was unbeatable, his career began to unravel.
 Just twenty months on, and with his personal life overshadowing his boxing persona, James ‘Buster’ Douglas pulled off the biggest shock in boxing history.

-Despite being dropped by Tyson in the eighth round, for what appeared to be a count of ten or more, Douglas got up to stun the pre-fight favorite.
+Despite being dropped by Tyson in the eighth round, Douglas got up to stun the pre-fight favorite for what appeared to be a count of ten or more.

-Holding what many saw as a fake crown, Douglas lasted only eight months as the face of the division.
+Holding what many saw as a fake crown, Douglas lasted only eight months as the division’s face.